 Our experts equip you with the skills to address care at individual, community and population level.

-What can I expect as a practice nurse?
+What can I expect from a career as a practice nurse?

 You are likely to work in GP surgeries as part of the primary healthcare team.
 This team can include doctors, pharmacists and dietitians.